mattermost/mattermost-plugin-channel-export/docs/administrator-guide/installation-and-activation.md

 ## Installing Channel Export for Self-Managed Deployments

-Mattermost Incident Management is available in the Plugin Marketplace.
-You can download and install the plugin from Mattermost.
+Channel Export can be installed and configured once Mattermost Incident Management has been installed.

 1. Open **System Console > Plugin Management**.
 2. Search for **Channel Export** using the search bar or scroll through the list manually.